Skip to content

 Key Takeaways

-• Zoom Pro at $15/month is the lowest-cost paid option and covers most small business use cases up to 1,000 attendees.
+• Zoom Pro (from $14.16/month on annual billing, $16.99/month monthly) is the lowest-cost paid option and covers most small business use cases up to 100 attendees per session.

 • Popup is the only free platform with unlimited attendees and no session time limit, making it the strongest free starting point.